alexewerlof/micromustache/README.md

 Same as render but accepts a function that allows you to resolve the variable name to a value as you choose. _Tip: you may do some extra processing and use the `get()` function underneath but that's up to you._

+**WARNING: When dealing with user input, always make sure to validate it.**

 ###### New params

 * `resolveFn: (varName, scope) => any` a function that takes a variable name and resolves it to a value.
 The value can be a number, string or boolean.
 If it is not, it'll be "stringified".

+**WARNING: When dealing with user input, always make sure to validate it.**

 ## `renderFnAsync(template, resolveFnAsync, scope, options)`